splunk/observability-workshop/docs/servicebureau/teams.md

 Token limits are used to trigger an alert that notify one or more recipients when the usage has been above 90% of the limit for 5 minutes.

-To specify the recipients, click **Add Recipient**{: .label-button .sfx-ui-button}, then select the recipient or notification method you want to use (specifying recipients is optional but highly recommended).
+To specify the recipients, click **Add Recipient**{: .label-button .sfx-ui-button-blue}, then select the recipient or notification method you want to use (specifying recipients is optional but highly recommended).

 The severity for token alerts is always Critical.

-Click on **Update**{: .label-button .sfx-ui-button} to save your Access Tokens limits and The Alert Settings.
+Click on **Update**{: .label-button .sfx-ui-button-blue} to save your Access Tokens limits and The Alert Settings.

 !!! note "Going above token limit"
     When a token is at or above its limit in a usage category, new metrics for that usage category will not be stored and processed by SignalFx.
 This will make sure you there  will be no unexpected cost due to a team sending in data without restriction.